Combining Meat and Dairy the question of Kosher

 Two opinions are presented.
 One is from Rabbi Akiva, who posits that separating fowl from dairy is a rabbinic prohibition.
 Countering Rabbi Akiva is Rabbi Yose Ha-Galili, who has no problem with chicken parmesan.

-In the time of the Mishnah Rabbi Yose's position was the norm in some communities.
-But Kraemer says that as far as he knows there's no post-talmudic opinion that permits eating fowl and milk together.
-In the 15th century, the prohibition against eating birds with dairy was codified in the Shulhan Arukh (Yoreh Deah 87:3), with the stipulation that the prohibition is rabbinic, not from the Torah.
+In the time of the Mishnah, Rabbi Yose's position was the norm in some communities.
+But Kraemer says that, as far as he knows, there's no post-Talmudic opinion that permits eating fowl and milk together.
+In the 15th century, the prohibition against eating birds with dairy was codified in the Shulhan Arukh (Yoreh Deah 87:3), with the stipulation that the prohibition is rabbinic rather than from the Torah.

 Kraemer thinks the rabbis decided to classify fowl as Meat because of the sociology of the times.